• Insight Retail's Responsibility to Deliver a Sustainable Future

 In our article titled Why Virtue is the New Cool, we identified how consumer values are rapidly evolving.
 In this article, we consider the importance of having a clear and achievable sustainable strategy and why brands with a physical retail presence are uniquely placed to have a significant impact.

-Today, there is a far greater demand from consumers for businesses and brands to support social causes and benefit society, and the expectation to be more sustainable is a fundamental component of this.
-Being sustainable is no longer a ‘nice to have,’ it must now be the foundation that every business builds upon.
+Today, there is a far greater demand from consumers for businesses and brands to support social causes and benefit society; and the expectation to be more sustainable is a fundamental component of this.
+Despite the cost of living and other pressures of our time, being sustainable is no longer a ‘nice to have,’ it must now be the foundation that every business builds upon.

 What is sustainability?